rwxrob/notes/TRAINING.md

 ## Considerations

 ***I'm old.***  I don't recover like my youth.
 This means unless I want to go on TRT I need to keep it really light in order to recover from *any* strength training at all.
 It also means that to combat sarcopenia I *must* do at least two sessions of strength training a week to have a life worth living the way I want in retirement.

+***I need more sleep.*** Part of aging is that my body—especially my brain—simply stops working when I'm not well rested.
+It's essential that I take regular naps throughout the day to regain my cognitive ability for work.
+It also clears out the cortisol built up and releases 80% of the growth hormone for the day.